Devking/HeartsAI/README.md

 0.3.0 &mdash; Working Low-Play AI has been completed
 0.4.0 &mdash; Added score-tracking statistics
 0.5.0 &mdash; Shooting the moon is implemented -- minor bug fixes as well
+0.6.0 &mdash; Added a copy constructor for the Deck and began working on the State class

 ### Things To Do